Wike tasks Buhari to investigate activities of National Boundary Commission

 “We rushed to the Federal High Court to contest that Mr. President has no power to direct you to do this and the court agreed with us that yes Mr. President has no power to do this.
 That if there is anybody to do this it is the National Boundary Commission.

-“Unfortunately, the most corrupt national agency is the National Boundary Commission(NBC).
+“Unfortunately, the most corrupt national agency is the National Boundary Commission.
 Corruption is personified in NBC.